Apple pays $60 million to settle China iPad trademark dispute

-SHANGHAI Apple Inc has paid $60 million (38.2 million pounds) to Proview Technology (Shenzhen) to end a dispute over the iPad trademark in China that saw the world's most valuable technology company engaged in a protracted legal tussle with a near-bankrupt Chinese firm.
+SHANGHAI Apple Inc (AAPL.O) has paid $60 million to Proview Technology (Shenzhen) to end a dispute over the iPad trademark in China that saw the world's most valuable technology company engaged in a protracted legal tussle with a near-bankrupt Chinese firm.

 The lawsuit had hampered some sales and delayed the launch of the new iPad in China.
 Prior to the launch, Proview requested Chinese authorities in scores of Chinese cities to order re-sellers to take all iPads off their shelves.